pulp/pulpcore/docs/components.rst

-.. _telemetry:
+.. _analytics:

-Telemetry Collection
+Analytics Collection
 --------------------

-By default, Pulp installations post anonymous telemetry data every 24 hours which is summarized on `<https://analytics.pulpproject.org/>`_ and aids in project decision making.
-This is enabled by default but can be disabled by setting ``TELEMETRY=False`` in your settings.
+By default, Pulp installations post anonymous analytics data every 24 hours which is summarized on `<https://analytics.pulpproject.org/>`_ and aids in project decision making.
+This is enabled by default but can be disabled by setting ``ANALYTICS=False`` in your settings.

 Here is the list of exactly what is collected along with an example below: